crowd4u/COLLAPSE/README.md

 Please visit http://localhost:9009/ to use this app.

-### Data Preprocessing
+### Case Studies
-For reproducibility, we provide the code used to process and generate human and AI responses in the `preprocessing` folder.
+We provide a notebook that allows you to reproduce the case studies performed in our paper.
+ -

 ## Additinal Experiment (Evaluation with Empirical Asymmetric AI Performance)
 We provide human and AI response data, the code that generates the AI ​​responses, and a CSV of the raw experiment results.